signalfx/splunk-opentelemetry-examples/README.md

 This category will include examples that demonstrate how to deploy the collector in various environments, and how to utilize various features.

+## Installation Decision Workflow
+This catagory  provides a decision tree, to help you decide how to install the opnetelmetry collector in kubenetes, it  offers guidenace  for the Splunk
+Distrinution, using the Contrib Verion of the Collector.
+It Also provides guidance on what to do if there is a pre exisiting opentlemetery colletor installed

 # License